slhmy/blog/content/en/post/project/hugo-doesn't-work/index.md

 This post can be very easy currently, wether it will become more complex depends on the amount of problems.

-## found no layout file for "HTML" for "page"
+## Found no layout file for "HTML" for "page"

 **Description:** Run `hugo server` and visit the development site, see nothing but a white page.
 Find WARNINGs like 'found no layout file for "HTML" for "page"'.